Transmission Problems – Rebuild or Replace?

-Some of the most dreaded words any car owner can hear is that their vehicle needs a new transmission.
+Some of the most dreaded words any car owner can hear are that their vehicle needs a new transmission.
 Replacing a transmission is quite possibly one of the most expensive services that your car will ever require because working with the transmission is incredibly complex and can be quite time-consuming too.
-In most cases, when you replace the transmission on any vehicle, you have two choices.
+In most circumstances, you have two choices when you replace the transmission on a vehicle.
 You can rebuild the transmission or install a new (replacement) transmission.
 So, which of these is the best option?
 The answer isn’t always cut and dry.

 Rebuilding a transmission means that your existing transmission will be taken completely apart and inspected.
 Any damaged parts are replaced until the transmission is back to factory specs.
 In most cases, the gaskets and other rubber parts will all be replaced, but damaged moving parts may need to be replaced as well.
 This is a complex process and rebuilding a transmission is a job for a specialist for certain.